Frequently Asked Questions About Glass Wool

 7. Palletizing

-As required, the glass wool can be compressed to ten times its volume for palletizing.
-The total of 36 rolls of glass obtained during this process can be packed on a pallet. (soaking pit)
+If required, the glass wool can be compressed to one-tenth of its volume for efficient palletizing.
+This process allows for stacking 36 rolls on a single pallet.

 Most Common Misconceptions about Glass Wool Insulation